ajschumacher/Introduction_to_R/index.md

 ## Everything is a function.

-Super handy short-hand for other functions.
-First, get help fast:
+Convenient short-hand is available for other functions too.
+Get help fast:

 ```r